 NEF stakeholders proposes ‘fee’ paying for all public SHS boarders

-Relevant stakeholders in the education sector have proposed for the central government to make students in various government second-cycle schools under the Free Senior High School policy pay for their boarding and feeding fees.
+Stakeholders at the ongoing National Education Forum (NEF) in the education sector have proposed that the central government make students in various government second-cycle schools under the Free Senior High School policy pay for their boarding and feeding fees.

 The education sector stakeholders said the proposed funding model would promote quality education since the central government would have enough resources to invest in other sectors of education.